When it comes to understanding love, who gets it right - science, or Shakespeare? Scientist and poet, Dr Sam Illingworth, compares the two.

 Neither science nor Shakespeare alone can fully describe love, intimacy, loss or heartache.
 But they do offer useful insights into what it means to be in love, and why we have these feelings.
 Both science and Shakespeare identify that love is a shared experience, which is often influenced by people and factors beyond the lovebirds in question.

 Dr Sam Illingworth is a senior lecturer in science communication at Manchester Metropolitan University in the UK.

-Dr Sam Illingworth will be presenting in Ireland at events celebrating Shakespeare’s 400th anniversary on 18 and 19 November, including Shakespeare Lives in Science: Can Shakespeare make you fall in love?
+Dr Sam Illingworth will be presenting in Ireland at events celebrating Shakespeare’s 400th anniversary on 18 and 19 November.
 You can read more about his research, and some of his poetry on his website.